Professional Communication

 With QuickOPC, you can write OPC client code that browses OPC data from your code programmaticaly, but you an also use a ready-made set of rich user interface (UI) components.
 The OPC browsing dialogs provide interactive viewing and selection features and make it very simple to integrate such functionality into your application.

-Browsing dialogs are available for OPC clients supporting OPC Data Access, OPC Alarms&Events, OPC Unified Architecture, and even for tasks that combine multiple specifications in one project.
+Browsing dialogs are available for OPC clients supporting OPC Unified ArchitectureOPC Data Access, OPC Alarms&Events, and even for tasks that combine multiple specifications in one project.
 There are also "universal" browsing dialog components that can be configured to browse just about anything related to OPC.
-For the ultimate flexibility, you can pick just the browsing controls themselves, and combine them with other controls on your form to achieve the desired functionality.
+For the ultimate flexibility, you can also use individual browsing controls (see further below), and combine them with other controls on your form to achieve the desired functionality.

 Useful links: Documentation / Knowledge Base